 The versatile A330 Family is a multi-talented aircraft product line that covers all market segments from commercial passenger and freight transportation to VVIP and military roles.
-It has become the preferred aircraft for nearly 100 operators, including major airlines and flag carriers, charter and leisure airlines, the new segment of long-haul low-cost carriers, along with governments and in VVIP service.
+It has become the preferred aircraft for more than 100 operators, including major airlines and flag carriers, charter and leisure airlines, the new segment of long-haul low-cost carriers, along with governments and in VVIP service.
 Some 20 A330 airlines fly both the A330-200 and A330-300 versions, while more than 50 A320 Family operators also have chosen the A330 – benefitting from the Airbus family concept.

 The A330’s ability to meet a full range of mission requirements has enabled an extension of the family with the A330-200F Freighter and the A330 Multi Role Tanker Transport (MRTT) – both which are based on the A330-200 airframe.
 The A330-200F is positioned as the replacement for ageing mid-size long-haul freighters, and also offers opportunities to grow frequencies in under-served and fragmented markets at no additional cost per tonne.
 The A330 MRTT meets military services’ requirements for highly-demanding in-flight refuelling and military and humanitarian airlift missions.

 Orders & deliveries